mahajanhrishikesh/machine-learning-interview/README.md

 # Machine Learning Interview Questions and Answers

-This list was compiled while preparing for AI Residency programs in Google, Facebook, Microsoft, Uber etc.
+This list was compiled while preparing for AI Residency programs in Google, Facebook, Microsoft, Uber etc. The questions have been borrowed from [https://medium.com/subhrajit-roy/cracking-the-machine-learning-interview-1d8c5bb752d8](https://medium.com/subhrajit-roy/cracking-the-machine-learning-interview-1d8c5bb752d8).

+## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 ## Linear Algebra